n0npax/crystal-ball/README.md

 # Crystal Ball

-Crystal ball is an easy app to check if github issue can be consider as invalid or dummy.
+Crystal ball is an easy app to check if github an issue can be consider as invalid or dummy.
 It's also a `GitHub` action which simplify usage.

 ## Problem to solve

 From time to time we are expecting issues which are not actionable.

-Empty issue body is an example of unactionable issue.
+An empty issue body is an example of unactionable issue.
-Simillarly if issue template with checklist is given but no field is selected, it's possible to consider an issue as not ready to be triaged.
+Simillarly if an issue template with a checklist is given but no field is selected it's possible to consider an issue as not ready to be triaged.

-The `Crystal Ball` action will check issue description and respond to it base on predefined checks or customer provided regular expressions
+The `Crystal Ball` action will check an issue description and responds to it based on predefined checks or customer provided regular expressions.

 ---